lk101101/Names/README.md

 For all of the annual datasets (ranging all the way to 1880), download 'National data' on the SSA site:  https://www.ssa.gov/oact/babynames/limits.html

 ## TO DO
-Planning to do more interesting things with the data!
+Planning to do more interesting things with the code and data!